knewplay/book-programming-essential/programming-fundamentals/chapter8.md

 ### Runtime Errors

-Runtime errors are like unexpected pitfalls that crop up while your program is running, hence the name "runtime."
+Runtime errors are like unexpected pitfalls that crop up while your program is running, hence the name "runtime".
 They can be particularly tricky because your code looks correct at first glance, but when you try to run it, things don't work as expected.
 For instance:

 **Incorrect Pseudocode:**